moneymanagerex/android-money-manager-ex/doc/GooglePlay.md

 ☆ <b>CROSS PLATFORM</b>
 We provide builds for the most common operating systems: Windows, MacOS and Linux Ubuntu.
 It's possible to use it also on other OS building it directly from source code.

-☆ <b>DROPBOX SYNCHRONIZATION</b>
+☆ <b>CLOUD SYNCHRONIZATION</b>
-With Dropbox synchronization can keep updated your expenses and incomes on your PCs, notebooks and on all of your Android devices.
-With the Dropbox synchronization can share your data with other components family.
+With cloud synchronization you can keep your expenses and income up-to-date on your PCs, notebooks, and all of your Android devices.
+Using common cloud storage providers, you can share your data with other family members.

 ☆ <b>MULTI-LANGUAGE</b>
 If you want to join our translation team: https://crowdin.net/project/android-money-manager-ex and sign in.